releng-tool/releng-tool-docs/content/guides/environment.md

 :::{versionadded} 0.10
 :::

-The asset directory to use.
+Configures the asset directory to use.
 The asset directory is the container directory to use for both cache and download content.
 By default, no asset directory is configured.
 If a user does not override an asset directory using the [`--assets-dir` argument](arg-assets-dir), the `RELENG_ASSETS_DIR` can be used as the container directory override for both cache and download content.